Kcrong/llm-code-review-actions/README.md

-# groq-code-review-actions
+# llm-code-review-actions
-Automatic code reviewer with Groq integration
+GitHub Actions for code review powered by LLM using Groq